-The observation method is an important research method because it allows researchers to understand people better.
+The method is an important research tactic because it allows researchers to understand people better.
 There are some basic principles that define a valid observation.
 It involves three basic steps to perform an effective observation.

 - You must first identify your objective.

 - Collect data: Once you have decided what to observe, you can begin to collect data about the subject.
 Depending on the type of observation, you may be able to collect a wealth of information from the data you have collected.